 If all of these caveats and warnings are making family loans sound like a less-than-prudent idea, there are alternatives to consider before asking family members for a loan.
 (And yes, if a family member asks you to borrow money, you’re allowed to say no and steer them in a different direction.)

 Obviously, the most ideal financial strategy for making a big purchase is to save your money so you don’t have to go into debt at all.
 Although this isn’t always possible or realistic, it might be worth taking a second look at your budget, working on a promotion, or starting up a side hustle to generate cash.

 Unsecured personal loans are available from certain banks and financial institutions and make it possible to fund a wide variety of expenses upfront.
 Of course, these may come with higher interest rates and more stringent qualification requirements than family loans do.

 While borrowing money from or lending money to a family member can be tempting, it can have long-lasting impacts on interpersonal relationships as well as the lender’s finances.
 While drafting a structured family loan agreement can help, personal loans can be an alternative worth considering.

-SoFi offers a range of no-fee, low-fixed-interest-rate unsecured personal loans that can be used to fund medical expenses, home renovations, moving costs, and more.
+SoFi offers a range of low-fixed-interest-rate unsecured personal loans that can be used to fund medical expenses, home renovations, moving costs, and more.